How to avoid wearing blue blockers in the evening....

 And if you are decorating for the holidays - click here for my favorite incandescent Christmas lights.

 I love these in winter & in cozy spaces!
-Here is the one we have.
+Click here & use code SarahK.

-As you can see - they contain no blue/green, and when I measure with my lux meter - this one is only a one!
+As you can see - they contain no blue/green, and when I measure with my lux meter - this one is only two lux (approximately one foot away).

-And just for your reference - this is what a standard LED bulb - TV screen and phone screen looks like ⬇️
+And just for your reference - this is what a standard LED bulb - TV screen and phone screen looks like when measured (lux will always vary based on distance & kelvin) ⬇️

 What to do if your family isn't cooperative with your latest lighting ideas πŸ˜…πŸš¨: